 3050 S High St., Columbus, OH 43207.
 Phone: (614) 491-6771

 The only remaining drive-in theatre in Columbus, the South has been going strong since 1950.
 This is a twin first-run drive-in theatre, so there are 2 screens each showing 2 movies per night, sometimes 3 movies!
 The concession stand is highly rated and very reasonably priced, so make sure you arrive hungry!
-Typically open from March-October; they are opening on May 15, 2020 for weekends only (to start)!
+Typically open from March-October; they reopened on May 15, 2020 for weekends only.
 Check the website or social media for upcoming releases.

 Changes for 2020 will include reduced capacity so cars can park further away from each other, as well as increased space concession and bathroom lines, and frequent cleaning.
 You’ll also be able to pay in advance online, or at the gate.
 Masks will be required when interacting with staff or other guests, at the gate, and to go to the concession stand and restrooms.
 Online concession ordering will be available.
 Note, online ticket and food ordering may not be available for the first weekend.
 Hand sanitizer and disinfectant wipes will be provided.
 See Facebook page for updates and upcoming movie offers.